Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 on second reference and thereafter: college

-Within the College of Arts and Sciences, UB also houses the Klein Family School of Communications Design.
-Within the College of Public Affairs, UB houses the School of Criminal Justice, the School of Health and Human Services and the School of Public and International Affairs.
+Within the College of Arts and Sciences, UBalt also houses the Klein Family School of Communications Design.
+Within the College of Public Affairs, we house the School of Criminal Justice, the School of Health and Human Services and the School of Public and International Affairs.

 Do not hyphenate.